 a.
-Lead soil hazard assessment, remediation or interim controls are applied based on sections of 40 CFR Part 745; Subpart L; §745.227, Work practice standards for conducting lead-based paint activities: target housing and child-occupied facilities, listed below.
+Lead hazard assessment (and remediation, if needed) is performed to the top 1.5 cm [0.6 in] of existing bare soil (not covered by grass, vegetation or other landscaping including mulch covered soil) outside the building envelope and within the project boundary, following the guidance provided by US Federal Code 40 CFR Part 745; Subpart L; §745.227, "Work practice standards for conducting lead-based paint activities: target housing and child-occupied facilities."
+Relevant sections are listed below: